SoftwareAG/sag-unattended-installations/01.scripts/README.md

 ## Return codes

 By convention all functions must return 0 if successful.
 Return codes then will be specific to each function

+## Notes

+For the moment everything works with version 10.5 and Update Manager v11.
+The scripts are also follwoing a "use before reuse" principle, reusability with other versions will be evaluated when the need manifests.